BKeerthi975/vsd-riscv/README.md

 ## VSDSquadron Mini RISC-V Internship

-I have enrolled in the **VSDSquadron Mini RISC-V and VLSI Embedded Internship**, where I’m gaining hands-on experience with **RISC-V architecture, chip design, and industry-standard VLSI workflows**.
+This is based on RISC-V architecture and we use all open source available, where I’m gaining hands-on experience with **RISC-V architecture, chip design, and industry-standard VLSI workflows**.
 Instructed by Kunal Ghosh sir.

 # About Me